Teacher AI Guide

 Questions

-A 50+ page PDF with 7 chapters: why AI matters for your role, which tasks to automate first, honest tool reviews, 16 ready-to-use prompts, a dos and don'ts chapter so you skip the mistakes, and a 30-day action plan to actually follow through.
+A 50+ page guide with 7 chapters: why AI matters for your role, which tasks to automate first, honest tool reviews, 16 ready-to-use prompts, a dos and don'ts chapter so you skip the mistakes, and a 30-day action plan to actually follow through.
 Instant download, keep it forever.

 No. The prompts work with free tools like ChatGPT and Claude.
 The guide covers paid options too, but you don't need them to start.